Really-Simple-Plugins/complianz-gdpr/readme.txt

 IMPORTANT!
 Complianz | GDPR/CCPA Cookie Consent can help you meet compliance requirements, but the user must ensure that all requirements are met.
 Complianz needs to connect with Cookiedatabase.org to collect and synchronize with the most recent descriptions for cookies and related services.
 This will ensure that your cookie policy always contains the most up to date cookie descriptions.
 Cookiedatabase.org is being operated by Complianz BV and the offered service can be used for free within our plugin under the following [Terms of Use](https://creativecommons.org/licenses/by-nc-nd/4.0/).

 [Contact](https://complianz.io/support/) us if you have any questions, issues, or suggestions.
 Complianz | GDPR/CCPA Cookie Consent is developed by [Complianz B.V.](https://complianz.io).
+Leave your feature requests [here]().

 == Installation ==
 * Go to “Plugins” in your WordPress Dashboard, and click “Add new”.